Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Economic Model Predictive Control for Microgrid Energy Management

+The total operational cost of the microgrid is the sum of the individual costs of its components. \qt{These include the operational cost of the fuel generators~\eqref{eq:cost_generator}, the charging and discharging cost of the unified energy storage system (ESS)~\eqref{eq:cost_ess}, the cost from load curtailment~\eqref{eq:cost_loads}, and the cost of exchanging power with the main grid~\eqref{eq:cost_exchange}.
+Specifically, the grid-level cost at time step $t$ is given by:}

-Several variables of the microgrid are subject to operational constraints.
-First, the discharging/charging power and SoC are both required to stay within a certain range to protect the ESS, i.e.,
+Several variables are subject to operational constraints.
+First, the discharging/charging power and SoC of ESS unit $i$ are both required to stay within a certain range to protect the ESS units, i.e.,